Dixitraj281/OpeninApp-Assignment/README.md

-# Dukaan Assignment
+# OpeninApp Assignment

 ## Description
-This is a project for my @Dukaan assignment, where I have implemented Reactjs and Tailwind Css.
+This is a project for my @OpeninApp assignment, where I have implemented Reactjs and Tailwind Css.

 ---